 Limit Lighting.
 Turn Christmas trees on only when you’re in the room to enjoy them.
 Turn outside decorations off before you go to bed at night, or put them on a timer that will remember to do it for you.
 Better yet stick with traditional farolitos.
 Simple votives in a brown paper bag filled with sand.

 2 Use LED Lights.These small Light Emitting Diodes use 80% less energy and last 10 times longer than incandescent bulbs, plus they’re cool to the touch.
+You can even get neon decorations from www.neonfilter.com that are made with LEDs.
 Look for the Energy Star seal for ones with the highest energy efficiency rating.

 4. Shop Local.
 Rather than burning gas driving out-of-town searching for that perfect Christmas or Hanukkah present, shop locally instead.
-Having your gifts shipped directly to far flung recipients by the store where you purchased it, saves even more energy.
+Having your gift shipped directly to far-flung recipients by the store where you purchased it, saves even more energy.

 5 Presents shouldn’t cost the earth.
 Consider giving eco-friendly or homemade gifts to those on your shopping list.
 Locally made counts too!
 Energy saving items include: Bicycles, gift certificates to health food stores or an organic farm to table restaurant, baked goods and other food items, paintings and photographs, pottery and ceramics, sewing and knitting supplies, handmade ornaments, eco-friendly scented drawer liners and hand milled soaps, or tea and a tarot reading – the list is endless once some thought is put into it.

-7. Buy a Green Christmas tree or cut down your own.
+7. Buy a real Christmas tree or cut down your own at a local Christmas tree farm (not a wild one!).
 Not only is it a fun family activity, but it eliminates the transportation required for shipped trees.
-Try to find an organic tree that is pesticide free to reduce the toxins in your home.
+Try to find an organic tree that is pesticide-free to reduce the toxins in your home.
 An even greener option is to buy a live Christmas tree then plant it in your yard after the holidays are over.

 Stay safe and warm, and I’ll have more Holiday tips and cheer, next week and throughout the remainder of the year!